chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 If this sounds a little complicated, that is because *it is*.
 There are two big downsides to this approach, philosophically elegant though it is.
 First, I find it comes with more cognitive load.
 It requires thinking in terms of negation rather than addition, and the “second commit” becomes less and less visible over time as you remove it from the first commit.
 Second, it requires you to repeat the operation when breaking up something into more than two commits.
 I semi-regularly take a single bucket of changes on disk and chunk it up into *many* more than just 2 commits, though!
 That significantly multiplies the cognitive overhead.

-Now, since I started working with jj, the team has switched the default view for working with these kinds of diffs to using `scm-diff-editor`, a <abbr title="textual user interface">TUI</abbr> which has a first-class notion of this kind of workflow.[^meld] That initially (and still as of the version included with `jj` v0.11.0, the latest as of this writing) had a bug in it which meant that any new file was *always* included (though that should be fixed in the next release), which meant `jj split` was a bit annoying to work with when adding new files.
+Now, since I started working with jj, the team has switched the default view for working with these kinds of diffs to using `scm-diff-editor`, a <abbr title="textual user interface">TUI</abbr> which has a first-class notion of this kind of workflow.[^meld] That <abbr>TUI</abbr> works reasonably well, but is much less pleasant to use than something like the nice <abbr>GUI</abbr>s of [Fork][fork]  or [Tower][tower].

-[^meld]: They also enabled support for a three-pane view in [Meld][meld], which allegedly makes it somewhat better.
-However, Meld is pretty janky on macOS (as [GTK][gtk] apps basically always are), and it has a *terrible* startup time for reasons that are unclear at this point, which means this was not a great experience in the first place… and Meld [crashes on launch][meld-crash] on the current version of macOS.

 [meld]: https://meld.app
 [gtk]: https://www.gtk.org
 [meld-crash]: https://github.com/yousseb/meld/issues/147
+[tower]: TODO

 The net is: when I want to break apart changes, at least for the moment I find myself quite tempted to go back to Fork and Git’s index.
 I do not think this problem is intractable, and I think the *idea* of `jj split` is right.
 It just—“just”!—needs some careful design work.
 Preferably, the `split` command would make it straightforward to generate an arbitrary number of commits from one initial commit, and it would allow progressive creation of each commit from a “vs. the previous commit” baseline.
 This is the upside of the index in Git: it does actually reflect the reality that there are three separate “buckets” in view when splitting apart a change: the baseline before all changes, the set of all the changes, and the set you want to include in the commit.
-Existing diff tools do not really handle this—other than the integrated index-aware diff tools in Git clients!
+Existing diff tools do not really handle this—other than the integrated index-aware diff tools in Git clients, which then have their own oddities when interacting with Jujutsu, since it ignores the index.

 - ==TODO: on `jj amend`==
 - ==TODO: on `jj merge`==